 Just try explaining MLB’s latest gimmick without stammering, backtracking, or taking 20 minutes.
 It was the Little League Classic.
 Can you call a first-time annual event Classic?
-See, that is what happens.
+See, this is what happens.
 Too many damn questions.

 The answer involves going to a remote town in central Pennsylvania where elite Little Leaguers play to see Big Leaguers compete on a somewhat neutral ground.
 The crowd will number less than 2,800, holding free tickets, with no beer sales, and the game is broadcast live on national cable television.
 It’s a game that counts in the standings, with both MLB clubs involved in the NL Central pennant race.

 The Little League Classic was not played on a Little League field as the name suggests, but instead on a Class A minor league diamond in Williamsport, PA, the longtime hometown of the Little League World Series.
 This was the fourth game of a weekend series between the Pirates and Cardinals.
 St. Louis won Thursday and Friday.
 The Pirates prevailed on Saturday night, then both teams flew 20 minutes east to Williamsport to glad-hand the international youngsters of the Little League World Series tournament and bake in the Sunday afternoon sun at Lamade Stadium.
 It was fun to see hatless Cardinals players sweating in the awkward jersey-and-jeans combo in the stands before having to fulfill the contractual obligation that is the ESPN Sunday Night Baseball game.
 With important late August games ahead, here they were barnstorming in the local minor league facility (home to the Phillies Class A Williamsport Crosscutters) for a distracted crowd made up of Little Leaguers and their families.
 This was after a rain-delayed Saturday contest at PNC Park, so bullpens and patience were already stretched thin.